Skip to main content

 %timeit -n 100 ATA(arr).block_until_ready()

-Note: JAX execution is Asynchronized by default, this means that the code return directly before calculating the output of a function.
-To force it to wait, we should append any function call with .block_until_ready().
+Note: JAX execution is, by default, asynchronous.
+This means that code returns immediately before calculating the output of a function.
+To ensure the function completes before returning, use .block_until_ready() to append the function call.

-• Control statements (for, while, if, switch) are known as performance bottleneck in Python.
-In JAX, they can be replaced as follows:
+• Control statements (for, while, if, switch) are known performance bottlenecks in Python.
+In JAX, these can be replaced with functional equivalents as follows:

 from jax import lax